 We compared the revenues and expenditures of the final budget to actual revenues and expenditures.
-Actual revenues and expenditures for the year did not exceed budgeted amounts by more than 5%.
+Actual revenues did not fail to meet budgeted revenues by 5% or more, and actual expenditures for the year did not exceed budgeted amounts by more than 5%.